dronetag/actions/semantic-release/README.md

 - `version`: the next version in format `X.Y.Z[-pre-release.N]`
 - `changelog`: the changelog in markdown format
 - `prerelease`: true if the next version is a pre-release
-- `exists`: true if the version already exists as a tag on current commit
+- `existed`: true if the version already existed as a tag on current commit